percula/planter_docs/content/en/docs/garden/multi-select/index.md

 ---
-title: "How can I multi-select plants and garden square?"
+title: "How can I multi-select plants and garden squares?"
 description: "Learn how to mutli-select plants and garden squares"
 weight: 101
 url: "garden/multi-select"